drshahizan/learn-github/exercise/TIS/jianai1220/exer5.md

 | Anwar Bin Ismail | 38 | Male | Architect | anwar.ismail@email.com |
 | Jasmin Kaur | 26 | Female | Marketing Executive | jasmin.kaur@email.com |
 | ...

-*(Continued with 90 more profiles)*

----

-Feel free to add more columns or modify the existing ones to include more details about the profiles.